raspberrypilearning/your-codeclub-story/en/step_2.md

 Open the application menu and search for `Leafpad` or `Gedit`.

-If neither is available, you can use any basic text editor — just make sure you can save the file as `.txt`.
+If your device doesn’t have these apps installed, you can use a website like [https://editpad.org](https://editpad.org) — just remember to download your file as `.txt` when you’re done.

 You're ready to type!
+--- /collapse ---

+--- collapse ---
+---
+title: I'm using ChromeOS
+---

+1. Click the **Launcher** (circle icon in the bottom-left corner)
+2. Type `Text` in the search bar
+3. Open the **Text** app (it’s the default plain text editor)

+If your device doesn’t have the Text app installed, you can use a website like [https://editpad.org](https://editpad.org) — just remember to download your file as `.txt` when you’re done.

+You’re ready to type!
 --- /collapse ---

 --- /task ---

 ## Step 2: Answer the writing prompts